dendronhq/dendron-site/vault/dendron.faq.md

 ### What can I do with the `root` note?

-The root note is a special note that comes with every dendron vault.
+The root note is a special note that comes with every Dendron vault.
 You can't rename it and we don't advise that you create a hierarchy from it.
 You can add custom frontmatter variables and change all existing variables except the `id` field.

 You are also free to use the body however you wish.